MinyeZhou429/MinyeZhou429.github.io/_pages/about.md

 ## Welcome!

-I'm Minye Zhou.
-I graduated from UCSD majored in Bioinformatics in 2022, then I pursued a master's degree in Computational Biology at Harvard T.H.
+My name is Minye Zhou.
+I graduated from UCSD with a major in Bioinformatics in 2022, then pursued a Master's degree in Computational Biology at Harvard T.H.
 Chan School of Public Health.
-I recently graduated and I'm actively looking for a research assistant position in Computational Biology field.
+Having recently graduated, I am actively seeking a research assistant position in the field of Computational Biology.

-My primary research interest is gaining more understanding in disease pathology and mechanisms.
-I love exloring and I'm open to any project.
+My primary research interest is to gain a deeper understanding of disease pathology and mechanisms.
+I am enthusiastic about exploring new areas and am open to any project.

-I specialize in biological data analysis including Bulk-RNA sequencing, single cell sequencing, and flow cytometry data.
-My skill sets include Python, R, and JAVA.
+I specialize in biological data analysis, including bulk RNA sequencing, single-cell sequencing, and flow cytometry data.
+My skill set includes Python, R, and Java.

-Explore my portofolio and connect with me here.
-I'm eager to share my passion and engage with you!
+Please explore my portfolio and connect with me here.
+I am eager to share my passion and engage with you!